hoodiehq-archive/documentation/en/tutorials/map-app.md

 var hoodie  = new Hoodie();
 ```

-Next, we'll create a new Leaflet Map in the div with the **id** of "hoodie-map".
+Next, you'll create a new Leaflet Map in the div with the **id** of "hoodie-map".

 ```js
 // initialize new Leaflet map